red55/Zabbix/zbx-templates/zbx-windows/zbx-windows-mssql/README.md

 ------------

 1. Install the Zabbix agent on your host or download my automated package [`Zabbix agent`](https://github.com/jjmartres/Zabbix/tree/master/zbx-agent)
+2. If you'd like to monitor SQL2000 install SQL Server 2000 WMI Admin Provider.
+Located at X86\OTHER\WMI on installation CD.
-2. Install [`zabbix_mssql_discovery.js`](https://github.com/red55/Zabbix/blob/master/zbx-templates/zbx-windows/zbx-windows-mssql/zabbix_mssql_discovery.js) in the script directory of your Zabbix agent
+3. Install [`zabbix_mssql_discovery.js`](https://github.com/red55/Zabbix/blob/master/zbx-templates/zbx-windows/zbx-windows-mssql/zabbix_mssql_discovery.js) in the script directory of your Zabbix agent
-3. Add the following line to your Zabbix agent configuration file.
+4. Add the following line to your Zabbix agent configuration file.
 Note that `<zabbix_script_path>` is your Zabbix agent script path :

 		EnableRemoteCommands=1
 		UnsafeUserParameters=1